-For a G-SIB, or for a D-SIB where the relevant authorities have established a CMG, detailed crisis management planning will typically be undertaken in CMGs rather than in supervisory colleges, although supervisory colleges still have a role to play vis-à-vis CMGs (as discussed below).
+For a G-SIB, or for other systemically important banks where the relevant authorities have established a CMG, detailed crisis management and resolution planning will typically be undertaken in CMGs rather than in supervisory colleges, although supervisory colleges still have a role to play vis-à-vis CMGs (as discussed below).

 For banking groups that are not G-SIBs or that have not otherwise established CMGs, supervisory colleges should provide a framework for the planning and coordination of supervisory activities in preparation for and during emergency situations.
-For such banking groups, colleges should develop a crisis preparedness plan which sets out the functions and priorities of home and host supervisors, as well other relevant authorities as appropriate (eg central banks, finance ministries, deposit guarantee schemes), in a crisis.
+For such banking groups, colleges should develop a crisis preparedness plan which sets out the functions and priorities of home and host supervisors in a crisis, as well as of other relevant authorities (eg central banks, finance ministries, deposit guarantee schemes).

 Colleges, as part of ongoing crisis preparedness planning and led by the home supervisor, should maintain a pre-defined set of information that is updated and distributed among supervisors periodically.
-For example, the home supervisor should maintain an emergency contact list that could be used to brief non-CMG supervisors who could be impacted in a crisis scenario.
-Moreover, colleges should maintain an up-to-date chart of the banking group's legal entity structure, which will be beneficial not only for crisis preparedness purposes, but also for ongoing supervision.
+For example, the home supervisor should maintain an emergency contact list that could be used to brief non-CMG supervisors who could be impacted in a crisis scenario (recognising that home supervisors may have legal impediments to information sharing in the event of a crisis).
+Moreover, colleges may maintain an up-to-date chart of the banking group's legal entity structure and may share business continuity and contingency funding and capital plans, which will be beneficial not only for crisis preparedness purposes but also for ongoing supervision.